CodingChimpanzee/LAB_R_codes/README.md

 - How to estimate PA(Phasic Alertness) and EV(Executive Vigilance)

 I'm still undergraduate intern in the lab, hence the code can be very inaccurate
+* 2nd_week folder was discarded due to personal information